hippich/drupal_node_expire/README.txt

 Additional settings include allowing inheritance of the expiration settings from a book page to its children, renotifications (Notify user every x days before unpublishing), an email carbon copy address, and customizable email content.
-One can also choose specific node types that the expiration settings are allowed to be set on.
+One can also choose specific node types that the expiration settings are allowed to be set on, as well as what defaults should be used for them.

 In conjunction with book inheritance, an admin may decide who can and can't edit the expiration times while the parent book settings are still inherited.